Gabriel Urgebadze: Veneration

 The hieromonk Gabriel is believed by Eastern Orthodox Christians to have possessed powers of healing and clairvoyance, while his remains are considered incorrupt.
 The oil from a lamp which constantly burned at his tomb in Mtskheta is also considered miraculous.
 His grave became an increasingly popular pilgrimage site, and in 2012, the Holy Synod of the Georgian Orthodox Church officially recognized him as a saint.

 In January 2014 rumours spread that Gabriel, in a supposed apparition to a nun in Mtskheta, had promised that two wishes will be granted to those visiting his tomb just before Christmas on 7 January.
-This sparked several mass gatherings at Samtavro that extra police units had to be deployed to control traffic.
+This sparked several mass gatherings at Samtavro, requiring extra police units to be deployed to control traffic.
 Church officials and the alleged seer-nun later dismissed the visions as false.

 The relics of Gabriel were exhumed for reburial in a special crypt within Samtavro Monastery on 22 February 2014.
 Prior to its reburial, his body was toured around four major Orthodox cathedrals in Georgia, attracting thousands of devotees from all over the country.
+An akathist prayer to St. Gabriel has been composed and published in English.